skedgo/tripkit-react/docs/MainSDKComponent_TKRoot.md

 initialization and update, respectively.
 Both functions receive the state, which includes state values and update callbacks, allowing to read and write the state.
 - In our example, on state init we calculate user position and set map viewport (state value) accordingly, and also set behaviour mode to 'directions' (further explained [here]()).
-On state update we detect that the first routing results (for the current query) have arrived, and set it as the selected one.
+On state update we detect that routing results (for the current query) have arrived, and set the first as the selected one.